petedavisdev/vuepress-theme-base/README.md

 Building themes from scratch can be daunting.
 Overriding a default theme can be limiting.

-The aim of this theme is to provide a starter kit for designers and developers.
+The aim of this theme is to provide a starter kit for designers and developers who want to create their own VuePress themes.

 ### This theme will include: